Staying safe with your IT systems by Pat Taylor

-I was hacked on my first 12 1/2 hour shift working as a bank nurse at a local community hospital.
+I was a breach of my accounts on my first 12 1/2 hour shift working as a bank nurse at a local community hospital.
 My brain was in overdrive, trying to take everything in, manage my workload and learn new systems.
 In general I was trying to keep on top of all the jobs I had to get through.

 At lunch time I started to get a number of calls and messages on my mobile.
 I couldn’t answer them as I couldn’t leave my patients or look at my phone.
 This is when I started to worry.
 Are the boys ok?
 Is the dog ok?
 Something is going on.